SumeetChougule/ViT-Paper-Replication/readme.md

 # Vision Transformer (ViT) Project

 ## Overview
 This project is a reproduction of the Vision Transformer (ViT) paper.
 It involves training a ViT model from scratch on a dataset of food items (pizza, steak, sushi) and using transfer learning with a pretrained ViT model on the same dataset.
-Additionally, the project incorporates agricultural datasets (potatoes, tomatoes, peppers) to further demonstrate the model's capabilities.

 ## Project Structure
 - `data/`: Contains training and testing data.